 This speed is not stabilized but people have a sense of urgency on the need to change: their bonus is now at ‘risk’.

-The tactic is simple, there is customer meeting every 2 months, so we prepare the meeting with customer feedback + changes.
+, there is customer meeting every 2 months, so we prepare the meeting with customer feedback + changes.
 This is the way to get the things done: the agile sprint principles applied in an improvement plan.

 My problem will come again when top management disappears 🙁